 Give Sts a minute to read through the conversation and think what the missing words might be.
-Then play the video / audio again, and get Sts to complete the gaps.
+Then play the video / audio again, and get Sts to fill in the blanks.
 Play again if necessary.

 1 help 2 send 3 evening 4 put